Complex-Portal/complex-portal-documentation/about/code-repository.md

 The Complex Portal is a community project.

-Developers can contribute to the CODE [https://github.com/Complex-Portal/complex-portal-view].
+Developers can contribute to the CODE [here](https://github.com/Complex-Portal/complex-portal-view).
+Please feel free to report bugs and other issues here.

+You can contribute to the separate ComplexViewer project [here](https://github.com/MICommunity/ComplexViewer).